videolan/x265/doc/reST/cli.rst

 	Level 3 - based on the average depth of the co-located and the neighbor CUs' TU depth, limits recursion of the current CU.

-	Level 4 - uses the depth of the neighbouring/ co-located CUs TU depth to limit the 1st subTU depth.
+	Level 4 - uses the depth of the neighboring/ co-located CUs TU depth to limit the 1st subTU depth.
 The 1st subTU depth is taken as the limiting depth for the other subTUs.

 	Enabling levels 3 or 4 may cause a mismatch in the output bitstreams between :option:`--analysis-save` and :option:`--analysis-load`
-	as all neighbouring CUs TU depth may not be available in the :option:`--analysis-load` run as only the best mode's information is available to it.
+	as all neighboring CUs TU depth may not be available in the :option:`--analysis-load` run as only the best mode's information is available to it.